atharani/GitHub-demo/README.md

-# GitHub demo Repo
+# GitHub Demo Repo
-This is a demo of how to use and work with Github.
+This is a demo of how to use and work with git.

+This is a new line.